gymrek-lab/gymreklab.github.io/doc/WDL.rst

 Inputs and outputs
 ^^^^^^^^^^^^^^^^^^

-If you're using a container then you're inputs cannot contain symlinks.i
+If you're using a container then your inputs cannot contain symlinks.

-* You'll get something like file does not exist errors.
+* If they do, you'll get something like file does not exist errors.
 * It's possible symlinks to files underneath the root of the run will work, but not to files outside of the run root.
 I'd just avoid.
-*  Use hardlinks instead.
+* Instead of symlinks, use hardlinks.

 Cromwell will dump its outputs to :code:`cromwell-executions/<workflow_name>/<workflow_run_id>/call-<task_alias>/execution` That folder can also be used to inspect the stdout and stderr of that task for debugging.